andycroll/andycroll.com/_posts/2018/2018-12-17-always-force-booleans-to-be-true-or-false.md

 Migrations, in common with much of Rails, are ‘[sharp knives](https://rubyonrails.org/doctrine/#provide-sharp-knives)’ — easy to use, but potentially dangerous, and you can end up cutting yourself.

 One way a migration can ‘cut’ you is by letting you make quick decisions about your database structure without considering the consequences.
-In this case we'll examine the case of `NULL` in a boolen field your SQL (converted to `nil` when you use it in Ruby).
+In this case we'll examine the case of `NULL` in a boolean field your SQL.
+This is converted to `nil` when you use it in Ruby.

 ## Instead of…